songpoemHQ/songpoem.github.io/_pages/index.md

 why_songpoem:
   - excerpt: "Why customers choose Songpoem Solutions."
 why_songpoem_row:
-  - title: "Accelerated Development"
+  - title: "Artistic Innovation"
-    description: "We understand Business Requirements and convert it into code.
-In iterations."
+    description: "We believe in infusing creativity into every project, ensuring that our solutions not only function flawlessly but also inspire and engage."
     image_name: warli-support.png
   - title: "Agile"
     description: "